pradoprojects/Seedlers/README.md

 Setup a Google Form to make it available online.
 Started recruiting online volunteers.

 ## 10/02/2021
-Went to a WholeSale market to search for potential interviewees.
+Went to a supermarket to search for potential interviewees.

 ![Survey in CostCo](https://github.com/pradoprojects/Seedlers/blob/main/LiveSurvey.png)